Kathirranjanaa/Laundry-Service-App/README.md

-# Laundry Service Booking Web Application (IS3)
+# 👕 Laundry Service Booking Web Application (IS3)

-A full-stack web application that enables users to register, log in, browse laundry shops, select services, and book laundry pickups.
+A full-stack web application that allows users to register, log in, browse laundry shops, select services, and book laundry pickups.
-The application runs locally using XAMPP with data stored in SQLite3.
+The project is hosted locally using XAMPP with data stored in SQLite3.

 ---

-## Features
+## ✨ Features

-- User registration and authentication
+- User registration and login
-- OTP-based verification
+- OTP-based authentication
 - Laundry shop and service selection
 - Pickup and delivery workflow
 - Admin-side data viewing